viernes, 26 de enero de 1990

 (Pintura del artista francés Louis Teserras)

-and as always the bird will not come
+and as always the bird will not arrive;

 viernes, 19 de enero de 1990

-Poema del Condenado - Poem of the Dammed
+Poema del Condenado - Poem of the Condemned

 (Escalinatas que suben al cerro Santana en la calle Numa Pompilio Llona en las peñas 1995 -2019 - Stairs that climb the Santana hill on Numa Pompilio Llona street in the rocks 1995-2019 Guayaquil)